 In addition, each resident will need to deposit in escrow an amount sufficient to cover transportation back to their home country in case of necessity.
 This amount will be returned when the resident permanently leaves Blueseed.

 As a foreign national, to legally earn a paycheck in the United States, you would need a valid U.S. work visa.
 To live and earn a paycheck aboard the Blueseed vessel, you will only need a passport.

 If you are outside of the U.S., you’ll have to enter the U.S. first before boarding the Blueseed vessel.
 The best way to do this, and to be allowed to legally come to mainland, is to obtain a B1 (business) or B2 (tourist) visa.
 These visas are easier to obtain because they don’t grant the right to work in the U.S., are usually valid for 10 years (check validity for your country here) and are often combined into a B1/B2 business/pleasure visa.
-Nationals of 36 industrialized nations are exempted from this requirement for travel periods of up to 90 days, under the Visa Waiver program.
+Citizens of 37 industrialized nations are exempted from this requirement for travel periods of up to 90 days, under the Visa Waiver program.

 To return to the U.S.:

 - If you are a U.S. citizen or permanent resident, you’ll only need your U.S. passport or Green Card.

 - Otherwise you’ll need a passport and the same valid visa or document you used to initially enter the U.S.